How to become a GP in Australia?

 GP doctor

 A career as a general practitioner (GP) is highly rewarding because you can come home from work each day knowing you have made a valuable contribution to Australia's communities.
+It allows medical professionals to serve as primary healthcare providers and offer general health advice to the community.
+The process of becoming a GP in Australia involves a series of stages, including high school, medical school, and general practice training through the Australian General Practice Training (AGPT) program.

-There are many great reasons to specialise in GP, aside from being one of Australia's most sought-after medical specialties, GPs work across a variety of areas of medicine meaning no day is ever the same.
+There are many great reasons to specialise in GP.
+Aside from being one of Australia's most sought-after medical specialties, GPs work across a variety of areas of medicine, meaning no day is ever the same.
 Rural GPs are in high demand across Australia, and working a rural GP allows you to give back to Australia's remote and most in-need communities.

-To become a GP in Australia you must complete the following:
+To become a GP in Australia, you must complete the following:

 • Complete a Bachelor of Medical Studies or Doctor of Medicine.